1980 Republican Party presidential primaries: Primary race

 Ronald Reagan, who had narrowly lost the 1976 Republican nomination to President Gerald Ford, was the early odds-on favorite to win the nomination in 1980.
 He was so far ahead in the polls that campaign director John Sears decided on an "above the fray" strategy.
 He did not attend many of the multi-candidate forums and straw polls in the summer and fall of 1979.

-George H. W. Bush, the former director of the Central Intelligence Agency and chairman of the Republican National Committee, did go to all the so-called "cattle calls", and began to come in first at a number of these events.
+George H. W. Bush, the former director of the Central Intelligence Agency and chairman of the Republican National Committee, did go to all the "cattle calls", and began to come in first at a number of these events.
 Along with the top two, a number of other Republican politicians entered the race.
 In January 1980, the Iowa Republicans decided to have a straw poll as a part of their caucuses for that year.
 Bush defeated Reagan by a small margin.
 Bush declared he had "the Big Mo", and with Reagan boycotting the Puerto Rico primary in deference to New Hampshire, Bush won the territory easily, giving him an early lead going into New Hampshire.